junxit/us-congress-bills-111/metadata.md

 - 2010-09-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-09-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 9/28/2010 H7029)
 - 2010-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 9/28/2010 H7029)
+- 2010-11-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.